bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   title="New function hideSubmenus, set className = 'hide-menu'" alt="New function hideSubmenus, set className = 'hide-menu'." />

-We&apos;re going to come over here and we&apos;re going to make a function, we&apos;re just going to put it here, function hideSubmenus, like that.
+<p>We&apos;re going to come over here and we&apos;re going to make a function,
+we&apos;re just going to put it here, function hideSubmenus, like that.
 I&apos;m going to move this loop so it&apos;s inside that function.
 Hopefully, you were able to do this on your own.
 Tab that in.
 Now, I&apos;ve got a function